scverse/anndata/docs/accessors.rst

 There are three layers of extensibility:

-#.  subclassing :class:`RefAcc` and creating a new :class:`AdRef` instance for creating them:
+#.  subclassing :class:`AdRef` and creating a new :class:`AdAcc` instance for creating them:

     ..  code-block:: python